 The aim of the Drug and Alcohol Court is to achieve long-term behavioural change, taking a problem-solving approach to dealing with a participant’s behaviour and supporting participants to develop a pro-social lifestyle.

 The Drug and Alcohol Court provides targeted and structured health and justice interventions while holding people to account for their behaviour.

 Drug and Alcohol Courts have been operating in other Australian states and overseas with clear benefits for participants, their families, and the wider community.

 The Court was developed collaboratively between various Government and non-government agencies.
 The Court has been operating since December 2019.

-The Court is led by Acting Judge of the Supreme Court, Lorraine Walker, and supported by the Drug and Alcohol Court (DAC) Team.
+Initially led by Acting Justice Lorraine Walker, the Court has been led by Acting Justice Refshauge since July 2020 and supported by the Drug and Alcohol Court (DAC) Team.
 The Team includes Government health and justice representatives, as well as prosecution and defence lawyers, and includes police and housing support as required.

 The DAC Team is responsible for supporting participants through the program and administering the day-to-day operations.
 This includes reviewing participant progress during pre-hearing review meetings and contributing observations and recommendations within team members’ respective areas of expertise.